MadrHacks/snakeCTF2024-writeups/osint/aAaaAaAaAaAaaAAaAAArGHH/README.md

 Who is Vip.
 Nyx.?
 A quick look on one of the biggest music streaming services available (SoundCloud) clarifies the doubts.

-We look for Vip.
-Nyx. on SoundCloud and we find his profile:
+If one looks for Vip.
+Nyx. on SoundCloud, his profile comes up:

 ![sc bepi](images/soundcloud_bepi.png)